w-okada/voice-changer/README.md

 1. Download the `voice-changer-macos-arm64-cpu.tar.gz` file.

 1. Double-click the file.
-The voice changer will unpack and the `dist` folder will appear.
+The voice changer will unpack and the `MMVCServerSIO` folder will appear.

 #### For Intel users